The Invisible Enemy: Managing Dust in a Live Environment in Windsor

 This is the gold standard for live-site safety.
 By using a air scrubber with negative pressure, we create a pressure differential inside the work zone.
 This ensures that when doors are opened, air flows into the contained zone rather than dust spreading to occupied spaces.

-When a property is occupied, safety protocols expand beyond protecting just the crew to protecting the residents—including every member of the household.
+When a property is still lived in, safety protocols shift from protecting just the crew to protecting the residents—including every member of the household.

-If your home was built before the late 1970s, disturbing paint or insulation may release lead or asbestos.
+If your home was built decades ago, disturbing paint or insulation may release toxic materials.
 Leave this to the experts.
-A professional renovation team will perform assessments before demolition.
+A professional renovation team will conduct testing before demolition.
 If found, certified abatement specialists must handle removal to ensure the air is breathable for occupancy.

 Keeping the Home Safe and Stable in Windsor